stoneyrh/gSOAP/gsoap/samples/template/README.txt

     std::vector<int>

-Note that the template class code should NOT be defined anywhere in the header file, but separately.
+Note that the template class code itself should NOT be defined anywhere in the header file, but separately in a header file.
+You can include this header file with (not import):

+    #include "mycontainer.h"   // do not use #import: need mycontainer.h later

-That is, The "real" container template must be defined in a regular header file and implemented as well.
-For XML serialization to work with the template, the template must define at least four methods with similar functionality to std::vector:
+That is, The "real" container template must be defined in a regular header file and implemented.
+For XML serialization to work with the template, the template<typename T> class C container must define at least the following public members:

-    iterator begin();
-    iterator end();
+    void              C::clear()
+    C::iterator       C::begin()
+    C::const_iterator C::begin() const
+    C::iterator       C::end()
+    C::const_iterator C::end() const
-    size_t   size();
+    size_t            C::size() const
-    iterator insert(iterator pos, const_reference val)
+    C::iterator       C::insert(C::iterator pos, const T& val)

-These four methods allow the gSOAP serializers to read and write the container content from/to XML.
+These members allow the gSOAP serializers to read and write the container content from/to XML.
 Of course, how you define these is up to you.
 A container can also store just one value, or you can use it to serialize trees and graphs, or even produce and consume content dynamically.
 You could define the templates